10 Habits I Adopted from Studying Holistic Health

 1. Tongue Scraping

 I know, you’re thinking “what?
 What is tongue scraping?”
 It sounds really weird, but trust me, it’s going to leave your mouth not only feeling clean, but your food is going to taste better!
 Tongue scraping is an ancient Ayurvedic Practice and one of the first changes I implemented early on.
 Every morning before you even THINK of drinking or eating, run to the bathroom and scrape that tongue with a metal tongue scraping tool.
 Our tongues harbor so much bacteria and overnight it builds up on the surface of the tongue.
 In my IIN course, one lecturer actually described it as the front door rug.
 Imagine everyday, coming home, stepping into the house and rubbing your shoes on the rug, over and over again.
 Eventually that rug is going to build up so much muck and grime that it won’t be recognizable!
 The same principle goes for our tongue.
 Scraping not only helps detox the body, but helps the immune system, helps bad breath, and I swear it makes my food taste better because the food can actually reach my taste buds!
 Also, the color and consistency of what you scrape off of your tongue can help indicate the level of digestive acidity in your body.
 The thicker and whiter the contents, the more likely you are to have a poor digestive system with low agni (digestive fire) while the thinner and clearer the contents are, you may have too much agni and an overactive digestive system.
 Listening to our body in this way helps us to find health conditions early on, before it’s too late!
+Here's the one I use.

 2. Drink Clean Water

 Okay, so everyone says this one right?
 It’s a no brainer, we need water to live, so we should drink it, duh.
 Well, if it’s that easy then why don’t I see every person on this planet carrying around a reusable water bottle?!
 They literally hand them out for free, people!
 I always thought I was good about drinking water, but it’s not just about how much you drink, but the quality of that water.
 There is a lot of debate and discussion about the quality of water, especially in the United States.
 I’m not here to talk about politics, but if you’re still drinking tap water with the impression that it’s “safe” then I urge you to do some research into the subject matter.
 All I’m going to say against tap water is that I don’t know if I trust my government enough to judge what is “safe” for me to drink, all things considered.
 I would highly suggest investing in some type of water filtration, whether that is through a cheap pitcher water filter, or something more expensive like an alkaline filtration system.
 Do whatever seems reasonably affordable to you and work from there.
 Carry a reusable (metal or glass, avoid plastic as much as possible) water bottle with you wherever you go to constantly remind yourself to stay hydrated.
+To store filtered water, I would recommend this reservoir, it keeps the water naturally cool and is a clean holistic reusable option.

 3. Chew Your Food